Recorded January 15, 2007

 NB: This stream contains both FTR #s 580 and 581 in sequence.
 Each is a 30 minute broadcast.

-In many parts of the modern world, Muslims are in conflict with other religious groups and, in some places, with themselves.
+Introduction: In many parts of the modern world, Muslims are in conflict with other religious groups and, in some places, with themselves.
 This broadcast illuminates a relatively little known historical episode–the Japanese persecution and slaughter of ethnic Chinese in Malaya during the Second World War.
 Repeated elsewhere in Japanese-occupied Asia, the “Sook Ching” massacres illustrate an important political and sociological dynamic underlying Muslim conflict with other religious and ethnic groups.
 In Malaya (and the modern nation of Malaysia that succeeded it), there is deep division and traditional hostility between the Muslim ethnic Malay majority population and the “Overseas Chinese” minority.
 Largely illiterate and economically disadvantaged as a result, the Muslim Malay majority has often expressed this hostility through violent persecution of the highly educated, prosperous Chinese.
 The highly educated Overseas Chinese are the economic elite of Malaysia, and their educational and economic advantage is mirrored by the Chinese minorities in other Muslim– majority nations in Southeast Asia.
 Seeking both to punish the Overseas Chinese for their resistance to occupation and to curry favor with the Malay Muslim majority, the Japanese launched the Sook Ching (“ethnic cleansing”) massacres.
 This murderous wave of terror was reinforced by supportive propaganda from Haj Amin el-Husseini, the Grand Mufti of Jerusalem.
 In addition to being an SS officer and Nazi spy, the Grand mufti was the first leader of the Palestinian national movement.
 The brutal treatment that the Chinese have received at the hands of Muslim majorities and the slaughter visited upon them by the fascist armies of World War II, have earned the Chinese have been called “The Jews of Asia.”

 Program Highlights Include: Malaysian prime minister Mahathir’s Jew-baiting in his farewell address; contact between Mahathir and neo-Nazis associated with the so-called “9/11 Truth Movement”; collaboration between the Japanese who perpetrated the Sook Ching campaigns and the zaibatsu—the giant Japanese conglomerates that dominated the Japanese economy.